mamoore1440/personal-site/src/content/model/HMT-Book.md

   * Before when debt was loans on Supply there was no possibility of "forging" ASV.
 Now that loans are ASV, debt creates shadow ASV (credit) which is, again, a positive and a negative.

 ## Institutions (Systems)
+  Of course there is also a need for systems.
+Do we not exist in a financial system?
+Do we not have a government?
+Companies?
+The DOT or the CIA?

   Pre-sin there was no need for institutions.
 Demand successfully filtering Demand at every occurance of a conflict was FANTASTIC.
 Post-sin three things need to happen.
   1. Demand needs filtering
   2. Temporality of Demand needs to be manipulated (technically it doesn't have to but like...)
-  3. Ownership of Supply needs to be decided Institutions are thus created to fill these roles.
-All Institutions exist on a pyramid where the points are purely Economic, purely Financial, and purely Sociological.
+  3. Ownership of Supply needs to be decided

+  Institutions are thus created to fill these roles.
+All Institutions exist inside a pyramid where the points are purely Economic, purely Financial, and purely Governmental.

-  1. Economic and Sociological Institutions filter Demand in the current moment.
+  1. Economic and Governmental Institutions filter Demand in the current moment.
   2. Economic and Financial Institutions can manipulate Demand through its temporal property by using debt.
-  3. Sociological and Financial Institutions decide Supply ownership through powers granted by the people whether begrudgingly or happily.
+  3. Governmental and Financial Institutions decide Supply ownership through powers granted by the people whether begrudgingly or happily.

-  All real world Institutions exist somwhere in this classification pyramid (look at the soil pyramid for example).
-In the real world Sociological (government) institutions are tried to be kept purely Sociological but obviously this doesn't fully happen, and even if it did.
+  All real world Institutions exist somewhere inside this classification pyramid (look at the soil pyramid for example).
+In the real world Governmentaln institutions are tried to be kept purely Governmental but obviously this doesn't fully happen, and even if it did.
 It would be a bad idea to do so.
-Even in the real world governmental institutions act as economic and financial institutions.
-Public debt is a prime example of this.
+Even in the real world Governmental institutions act as economic and financial institutions.
+Public debt and Fiat currency are prime examples of modern day governments not being purely Governmental.

-  A true sociological institution would never even touch debt.
+  A true Governmental institution would never even touch debt.
 Only economic and financial instutions do.
 So if any government touches debt well they are now automatically a certain percent economic and/or certain percent financial.

   A true economic and financial institution would never deny demand if the exchange is profitable.
-If a business denies service based on religous, personal, or societal reasons then the institution is now automatically a certain percent sociological.
+If a business denies service based on religous, personal, or societal reasons then the institution is now automatically a certain percent governmental.
 This is the same for banks denying credit or freezing accounts.

   * Financial Institutions make the Value trade.
 They create debt => they pull demand forward in time => they trade Value in the present for percieved Value in the future.
 They problem is that any Value spent on the Financial Institutions is wasted Value.
     * It doesn't matter that a loan to create a HFT algorithm was successfully paid off by the HFT's profit.
 Any Value spent creating the HFT is wasted Value.
   * Systems make up Systems which make up Systems which make up Systems...

-//Markets are a type of institution.
+// Markets are a type of institution.
 Before they were purely economic/financial.
-Now they are under the control of government.
+Now they are under the control of Government.

 ### Financial Institutions
   The evolution of financial institutions needs to be talked about.
 Financial institutions are instutions that deal solely with Money and Debt.
 They don't care about other's Supply or their own.
 They solely want to manage Money and Debt in an attempt to gain SV whether that be ASV or Supply.
 These are institutions that don't care about Value.
 They play the Money game and only care about SV.

   The very first financial institution is an individual Human.
 When two Humans create debt they are acting as financial institutions.